 Are You Too Old?

-As we get into our 30s, 40s, 50s, and beyond, we inevitably notice changes in our bodies.
-We still think of ourselves as teenagers or remember what we could physically do in our 20s, but we aren’t that young any more.
-And we need to make changes in our daily lives and in our exercise routines to address these changes so we can continue to lead full, active lives long after we retire.
+It is often true we still think of ourselves as teenagers or remember what we could physically do in our 20s, yet we know we aren’t that age any longer.
+We need to make changes in our daily lives and in our exercise routines to address these changes so we can continue to lead full, active lives long after we retire.

 I remember when I was in my 20s and was working in the corporate world.
 It was a Monday, and I was meeting with two of my co-workers to review that week’s projects.
 Like many meetings, it started with small talk about what each of us did during the previous weekend.
 Steve was about 10 years older than me, and Walt was in his 60s.
 At that time, I was a newlywed and my husband and I were renovating a two-story house with a detached garage.
 I was telling Steve and Walt that the two of us had spent Sunday afternoon putting a new roof on the detached garage with only hand tools.
 We frankly didn’t have the money to invest in power tools, as all of our extra cash was being spent on materials for the renovation.